shawnzxiang/DMVBehindTheWheel/README.md

 I was very pleased that I succesfully booked my appointment several times when someone canceled it within my desirable date that moved my date two weeks earlier.
 Please also note this script finds whatever the earliest time falls into, it does not check later time on the second page.

+You will need to do the following:

+1. Look up your office id in officeIdList

+2. Write all your configuration in dmv.py

+3. Run in python (I used pyCharm which downloads all the library with 2.7 compatible)

 Anyway, this script can:

 1. Find the appointment (uncomment the rest of if loop if you do not want the script to book it for you)